AKASHAorg/akasha-core/ui/hooks/README.md

 # AWF Hooks

-This package contains all hooks required for proper functioning of the Akasha Web Framework
+This package contains all hooks required for proper functioning of the AKASHA Core

 ## Available Hooks